AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/rep-google-analytics-channels.md

 Creating custom segments to see how different traffic performs and observe trends is one of the most powerful uses for  [!DNL Google Analytics ].
 One class of segments that exist by default in [!DNL Google Analytics ] are `Channels`.
 Channels are a grouping of common ways that people come to your site.  [!DNL Google Analytics ] automatically sorts the many ways that you acquire a user - whether it is social media, pay-per-click, email, or referral links - and bundles them into a bucket, or Channel.

-## Why do not I see my `channels` in MBI? {#nochannels}
+## Why do not I see my `channels` in Commerce Intelligence? {#nochannels}

 `Channels` are simple, aggregate buckets of data.
 To sort your acquisitions into Channel buckets, Google sets distinct rules and definitions using specific parameters: a combination of acquisition [Source](https://support.google.com/analytics/answer/1033173?hl=en) (the origin of your traffic) and acquisition [Medium](https://support.google.com/analytics/answer/6099206?hl=en) (the general category of the source).

 While having these buckets can help you make sense of where your traffic is coming from, this data is not tagged by channel but by a combination of Source and Medium.
-Because Google sends channel information as two separate data points, channel groupings do not automatically show up in [!DNL MBI].
+Because Google sends channel information as two separate data points, channel groupings do not automatically show up in [!DNL Commerce Intelligence].

 ## What are the default channel groupings?
 How are they created?